 Again, if you already have a designated office space somewhere in your home, you’re on the right track.
 You don’t even need to have a separate room, as long as it’s a quiet location within the home that allows you to stay focused.
 If you’re living in a small home or an apartment, you may have to get creative with your office space.

 Try some of the following spots:

 - A cleared-out closet

 - Under the staircase

-Whether you have an actual office or you’re just using a corner in your bedroom dedicated to your work, there are things you can do to make it a more functional workspace.
+Whether you have an actual office perfectly designed by a luxury home builders or you’re just using a corner in your bedroom dedicated to your work, there are things you can do to make it a more functional workspace.
 One of the ways to do that is to make sure you have the right desk.
 An L-shaped desk can give you maximum space without taking up too much room, but you may want to consider a rolling desk if you’re “sharing” your workspace with a high-traffic area in the house, so you can put it away when it’s not in use.

 Another great way to improve your workspace is with lighting.
 Ideally, you should be able to decorate your office the way you want, even if that means painting the walls an inspiring color.
 But, if you’re sharing your office space with another room in the house, you may have to settle for using the right lighting to stay motivated.
 Use natural light whenever possible or invest in cool lighting to create an energetic mood in your office.
 Research has shown that cool lighting can help you to feel more attentive and productive.

 Working from home is a dream come true for many people.
 It offers flexibility and the opportunity to be your own boss.
 However, there are some challenges, including:

 - Increased loneliness